 4. Allow the child to rest

 Children cannot study continuously just like adults cannot work ceaselessly.
 Rest can ensure efficiency and productivity so parents must ensure that they provide their children with such critical rest.
 A quick game, music or snack break should be allowed for the children.
-Parents must realize that their children are not machines, and they need rest and replenishment just like any human beings – without such rest, children would not be able to accomplish much.
+Parents must realise that their children are not machines, and they need rest and replenishment just like any human beings – without such rest, children would not be able to accomplish much.

 5. Be realistic about online gaming

 Online gaming can become an unavoidable issue for parents.
 Peer influence has a definite impact even if the parents try to block their children from online gaming.
 Hence, parents must ensure that they set boundaries right at the beginning.
 What is the allowance during leisure time and examination period?
-Stress can result when conflicts arise due to disagreement, and having such a struggle may be not be appropriate during examination time.
+Stress can result when conflicts arise due to disagreement, and having such a struggle may not be appropriate during examination time.

 6. Teach the funnel process

 The overall information will always appear overwhelming in the beginning for any child.
 Without guidance, some children would simply stay lost, get discouraged and give up trying their best.
-Parents must seize opportunities to guide their children to sift through large amount of details and search for critical information to retain.
+Parents must seize opportunities to guide their children to sift through a large amount of details and search for critical information to retain.
 This is a process that must be consistently taught.
 In due time, the child will understand the logic and he/she will find such process beneficial.